apache/spark-website/committers.md

 Git history for that code to see who reviewed patches before.
 You can do this using `git log --format=full <filename>`, by examining the "Commit" field to see who committed each patch.

+<h3>When to commit/merge a pull request</h3>

+PRs shall not be merged during active, on-topic discussion unless they address issues such as critical security fixes of a public vulnerability.
+Under extenuating circumstances, PRs may be merged during active, off-topic discussion and the discussion directed to a more appropriate venue.
+Time should be given prior to merging for those involved with the conversation to explain if they believe they are on-topic.

+Lazy consensus requires giving time for discussion to settle while understanding that people may not be working on Spark as their full-time job and may take holidays.
+It is believed that by doing this, we can limit how often people feel the need to exercise their veto.

+All -1s with justification merit discussion.
+A -1 from a non-committer can be overridden only with input from multiple committers, and suitable time must be offered for any committer to raise concerns.
+A -1 from a committer who cannot be reached requires a consensus vote of the PMC under ASF voting rules to determine the next steps within the ASF guidelines for code vetoes ( https://www.apache.org/foundation/voting.html ).

+These policies serve to reiterate the core principle that code must not be merged with a pending veto or before a consensus has been reached (lazy or otherwise).

+It is the PMC’s hope that vetoes continue to be infrequent, and when they occur, that all parties will take the time to build consensus prior to additional feature work.

+Being a committer means exercising your judgement while working in a community of people with diverse views.
+There is nothing wrong in getting a second (or third or fourth) opinion when you are uncertain.
+Thank you for your dedication to the Spark project; it is appreciated by the developers and users of Spark.

+It is hoped that these guidelines do not slow down development; rather, by removing some of the uncertainty, the goal is to make it easier for us to reach consensus.
+If you have ideas on how to improve these guidelines or other Spark project operating procedures, you should reach out on the dev@ list to start the discussion.

 <h3>How to Merge a Pull Request</h3>

 Changes pushed to the master branch on Apache cannot be removed; that is, we can't force-push to